Subset-UCSD/Commit-Challenge-2025/actions.md

 # Sean_Y

 1. Pet each of Sam's cats
+2. Steal Sean_P's mind control wand before he tries using it
+3. The forest land is inefficiently used.
+I optimize it by selling the recently cleared forest land as farmland.
+How much money will this earn us each day?
+4. I politely request Khushi that she, by her own will, explore deep into the Whispering Woods, understanding that it will cause great damage to her health.
+She is, of course, free to decline.
+5. My logging company and I battle Fluffy.
+While individually we may be weak, together we are strong in numbers.
+6. Having recovered the tuna from Fluffy, I bring the tuna back to the Oakhaven Cat Cafe.
+7. Visit Sam's and Nick's competing apothecaries to learn about their offers.

-2. My 10 employees continue logging in the Whispering Woods.
-Please keep track of the amount of forest cleared, how much forest is cleared each day, and how much our company earns each day from selling the logs.
+My 10 employees continue logging in the Whispering Woods, training their strength.
+What percentage of the forest is cleared so far, how much forest is cleared each day, and how much does our company earn each day from selling the logs?
-3. Search the docks for clues about the missing tuna.
-Track the tuna thief through the Whispering Woods.
-Confront the tuna thief and recover the stolen tuna.
-Return the tuna to the Oakhaven Cat Cafe and restore feline peace.

-Here's some intel about Marcelo: He ambiently takes damage unless he activately tries to stop it.
-But is he right now?

 # Marcelo